How to Install Waterfox on Debian

 Conclusion

-You now have Waterfox installed on Debian using either the APT repository, Flatpak, or tarball method.
-The APT repository provides seamless system integration with automatic updates, Flatpak offers containerized isolation with sandboxing, and the tarball method gives you a portable installation with manual update control.
+You now have Waterfox installed on Debian using either the Flatpak or tarball method.
+Flatpak offers containerized isolation with sandboxing and automatic updates through Flathub, while the tarball method gives you a portable installation with manual update control.
 Regardless of your installation method, the browser provides privacy-focused defaults including disabled telemetry, DNS-over-HTTPS, and built-in tracking protection while maintaining full Firefox extension compatibility.
-For APT and Flatpak installations, updates arrive automatically through regular system updates, while tarball installations require periodic manual updates using the provided script or re-downloading the latest release.
+For Flatpak installations, updates arrive automatically, while tarball installations require periodic manual updates using the provided script or re-downloading the latest release.

 I had to change the repository to Debian_12 in order to successfully install Waterfox.